Alan Coren

-Alan Coren (27 June 1938 – 18 October 2007) was an English humourist, writer and satirist who was a regular panellist on the BBC radio quiz The News Quiz and a team captain on BBC television's Call My Bluff.
-Coren was also a journalist, and for almost a decade was the editor of Punch magazine.
+Alan Coren (27 June 1938 – 18 October 2007) was an English writer, humorist, broadcaster and satirist.
+He was a regular panellist on the BBC Radio quiz The News Quiz and a team captain on BBC television's Call My Bluff.
+Coren was the editor of Punch for almost a decade; later, he edited The Listener magazine.

-Early life
+Early life and education

 Alan Coren was born into an Orthodox Jewish family in East Barnet, Hertfordshire, in 1938, the son of builder and plumber Samuel Coren and his wife Martha, a hairdresser.
-In the introduction to Chocolate and Cuckoo Clocks: The Essential Alan Coren, Giles and Victoria Coren conclude that Samuel Coren was "an odd job man really" and had also apparently been a debt collector.
+In the introduction to Chocolate and Cuckoo Clocks: The Essential Alan Coren, Alan's children Giles and Victoria Coren conclude that their grandfather Samuel Coren was "an odd job man really" and had also apparently been a debt collector.

-Education

-Coren was educated at Osidge Primary School and East Barnet Grammar School, followed by Wadham College at the University of Oxford to which he gained a scholarship, and where he got a first in English in 1960.
-After taking a master's degree he studied for a doctorate in modern American literature at Yale and the University of California, Berkeley.
+Coren was educated at Osidge Primary School and East Barnet Grammar School.
+Having gained a scholarship, he studied English at Wadham College, Oxford.
+He graduated from the University of Oxford with a first class Bachelor of Arts (BA) degree in 1960: as per tradition, his BA was promoted to a Master of Arts (MA Oxon) degree.
+Having won a Harkness Fellowship, he then studied for a doctorate in modern American literature at Yale University and the University of California, Berkeley.
+He did not complete his PhD.

-Life and career

-Coren considered an academic career but instead decided to become a writer and journalist.
-In his later life he distanced himself from his Jewish heritage, being 'slightly embarrassed' and stating in an interview with The Independent, 'I haven't been Jewish for years!'.
+Career

-He began this career by selling articles to Punch and was later offered a full-time job there.
-At this time he also wrote for The New Yorker.
+Coren considered an academic career, but in 1963 was offered a writing position with the humour magazine Punch.
+He accepted and worked at Punch, in various roles, for twenty-four years.
+He had started off his writing career by selling articles to Punch, while at the same time also writing for The New Yorker.

-Magazine editorships
+Editor

 In 1966, he became Punch's literary editor, becoming deputy editor in 1969 and editor in 1977.
 He remained as editor until 1987 when the circulation began to decline.

 During the week in which he took over the editorship, The Jewish Chronicle published a profile of him.
-His response was to rush around the office, waving a copy of the relevant edition, saying: "This is ridiculous – I haven't been Jewish for years!"
+According to journalist and fellow Punch writer Miles Kington, Coren's response was to rush around the office, waving a copy of the relevant edition, saying: "This is ridiculous – I haven't been Jewish for years!"

 When Coren left Punch in 1987, he became editor of The Listener, continuing in that role until 1989.

-Columns
+Columnist

 From 1971 to 1978, Coren wrote a television review column for The Times.

-From 1972 to 1976 he wrote a humour column for the Daily Mail.
-He also wrote for The Observer, Tatler and The Times.
+From 1972 to 1976, he wrote a humorous column for the Daily Mail.
+He also wrote for The Observer, Tatler, and The Times.

 From 1984, Coren worked as a television critic for The Mail on Sunday until he moved as a humorous columnist to the Sunday Express, which he left in 1996.
 In 1989, he began to contribute a column in The Times, which continued for the rest of his life.